wienslab/wienslab.github.io/_pages/handbook.md

 As part of open and reproducible science, I expect lab members who are coding to learn and use GitHub ([GitHub’s starting guide](https://docs.github.com/en/get-started){:target="_blank"} is great).
 We have a [Wiens Lab GitHub page](https://github.com/wienslab){:target="_blank"} where we fork and keep track of all project-specific code.

 __Writing manuscripts__: I love writing!
-But I know that not everyone does.
+But not everyone does.
 My number one piece of advice for lab members is to just get started.
 Your first draft will be rough and that is OK.
 With practice, you’ll get better (and faster) at it.

 My second piece of advice is to start with a good outline.
 Whether you’re writing a full scientific manuscript, a manuscript section, or a short report, we’ll send your outline back and forth a few times before I give you the green light to flesh it out.